astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/intermediate_examples/isolation_criteria/galaxy_catalog_intermediate_analysis_tutorial1.rst

     from halotools.mock_observables import conditional_spherical_isolation

-The calling signature of ``conditional_spherical_isolation`` accepts a multi-dimensional array storing the x, y, z positions of each point.
+The calling signature of `~halotools.mock_observables.conditional_spherical_isolation` accepts a multi-dimensional array storing the x, y, z positions of each point.
 You can place your points into the appropriate form using `numpy.vstack`, but below we'll demo how to use the `~halotools.mock_observables.return_xyz_formatted_array` function for